-In NSW, pet greyhounds are still required to be muzzled in public but must remain on leash like all breeds of dog.
+In NSW, from 1st July, pet greyhounds are no longer required to be muzzled in public but must remain on leash like all breeds of dog.
 A greyhound will still require a muzzle in a specified off-leash dog area if it has not undergone an approved retraining program.
-An approved retraining program includes the six week in-home re-training program through the Greenhound program.
-Where your greyhound will be assessed and to be deemed suitable by an Approved Greenhound Assessor to be un-muzzled.
-After this, your Greenhound will have to have their Greenhound collar and tag on in public to be recognised as having its muzzling exemption.
+An approved retraining program includes the six week in-home re-training program run through the Greenhound program.
+Where your greyhound will be assessed and to be deemed suitable by an Approved Greenhound Assessor to be unmuzzled.
+After this, your greyhound will have to have their Greenhound collar and tag on in public to be recognised as having its muzzling exemption when off-lead.
 If your greyhound is not wearing a muzzle in a public designated off-leash area and is not a Greenhound then you can be fined.

-If you adopt a greyhound from Greyhounds As Pets, your new friend will either already have a muzzling exemption in place when they come to you, or will be able to be assessed for their green collar shortly after at no cost to you.
+If you adopt a greyhound from Greyhounds As Pets, your new friend will either already have had a green collar assessment when they come to you, or will be able to be assessed for their green collar shortly after at no cost to you.

 - Do they need a lot of exercise or room?

-Contrary to what a lot of people think, greyhounds are more like sprinters rather than marathon runners. this mean that most of them only require a 15-20 minute walk each day.
-Many can sleep for up to 20 hours a day so are great for families and busy working couples.
+Contrary to what a lot of people think, greyhounds are more like sprinters rather than marathon runners.
+This means that most of them only require a 15-20 minute walk each day.
+Many can sleep for up to 20 hours a day some are great for families and busy working couples.
 However there are exceptions to the rule and some greyhounds will require more or less exercise dependent on their energy levels and age.

 As a large breed of dog, greyhounds actually require much less room than other breeds of a similar size and will often be found curled up around the house.
-We have greyhounds living in studio apartments, units and townhouses, as well as large homes and rural properties.
+We have (some rare special) greyhounds living in studio apartments, units and townhouses, as well as large homes and rural properties.
 Quiet areas and backyards are preferred, as this is generally where they are raised and are used to.

 - Will my greyhound be toilet trained when it comes to me?

-If you are adopting from us, then your greyhound will be more than likely be toilet trained.
+If you are adopting from us, then your greyhound will not be formally toilet trained but are quick to learn.
 In saying this, they still will require some work from you in showing them where the appropriate toileting places in their new home are.
 We encourage our foster carers to work on this with our dogs while they are undergoing their fostering period to prepare them for their adoptive homes.

 - Are greyhounds good with children?